n8n-io/n8n-docs/docs/getting-started/key-components.md

 * *Example*: A [Google Sheets node](../nodes/nodes-library/nodes/GoogleSheets/README.md) can be used to retrieve or write data to a Google Sheet.

 Note that if an application you need does not have a dedicated Node yet, you can access the data by using the [HTTP Request node](../nodes/nodes-library/core-nodes/HTTPRequest/README.md) or the [Webhook node](../nodes/nodes-library/core-nodes/Webhook/README.md).
+These nodes offer generic API support and are very versatile.

 ## Trigger Node